Portrait of a happy business owner hanging an open sign on the door at a cafe and smiling - food and drinks concepts

 Renovations of facilities and office spaces should be relative to the approved project and current profit plan of the Company.
-An exception to this can be allowed if management must deal with an emergency situation, such as an act of nature, and the expenditure is necessary to make the facility operational for customer use.
+An exception to this can be allowed if management must deal with an emergency, such as an act of nature, and the expenditure is necessary to make the facility operational for customer use.
 At no time should renovations be done that would have the appearance of being extraordinary, or excessive from a shareholder perspective.

 Entertainment is defined as an activity that an Employee or Executive would use corporate funds for business development purposes relating to a current customer or prospective customer, or to further enhance the Company’s marketing efforts.

-Our policy is that all expenses incurred to the Bank would be for Company purposes, and used to drive business to the Bank.
-Occasional events such as taking customers or prospects on trips, playing golf, eating dinner, or taking them to other events the customer/prospect would find pleasurable is a necessary part of the Company's marketing efforts and is not deemed as "luxury" or a violation of this Policy.
+Our policy is that all expenses incurred to the Bank should be for Company purposes and used to drive business to the Bank.
+Occasional events such as taking customers or prospects on trips, playing golf, eating dinner, or taking them to other events the customer/prospect would find pleasurable is a necessary part of the Company’s marketing efforts and is not deemed as “luxury” or a violation of this Policy.
 These expenses should be documented and detailed as to the benefit derived by the Bank through the normal accounts payable process.

 Legitimate expenditures for entertainment and events may include, but are not limited to, the following:

-- Board of directors meetings, both on and offsite.
 Management or employee meetings called by appropriate Company personnel for legitimate business purposes